-For sprints and hurdles up to 200M timing must be electronic and wind readings taken.
+For sprints and hurdles up to 200m, timing must be electronic and wind readings taken.
 For the 300m and 400m hurdles, the 400m and the 800m no wind readings are required but electronic timing is required.

-For all track events greater than 800M, timing can be electronic or by the use of 3 manual watches.
+For all track events greater than 800m, timing can be electronic or using three manual watches.